Ramona-Saintandre/git-practice-test/README.md

  Feel free to create what ever you would like in this.

  I will try to post a new challenge every day in the gitlearn.md file.

+ Also if you have a REPO, that your are needing help with, or would like to offer up for people to contribute to.
+ Please feel free to put a link  into the gitlearn.md file.

  Please document what you did or are trying to do in the gitlearn.md documentation.

- ##Goals fo today 10/3/2019
- * [ ] learn to create labels
- * [ ] get the configuration correct for working with multiple git accounts
- * [ ] learn how to merge a pull request
- * [ ] should I put this in the README.md so everyone can see
- * [ ] learn one new GIT command today
+ The monas-git-journey.md is my blog/journal for this Hacktoberfest.

+This is where I post issues and or successes that I have had.